Quick Overview

 Roman Enhancements and Expansion

 Emperor Claudius enlarged the seats in 40-55 AD.
 Emperor Nero replaced well-carved statues and carved pillars on the second story in the late 1st century AD.
 Emperor Septimus Severus added the third story in the late 2nd century AD.
-The original Hellenistic style version totally changed and expanded to a bigger structure with an enlarged seat capacity of up to 24,000 – 25,000 people.
-The front rows of cavea were removed and the enlarged orchestra became more practical for theatrical shows and gladiator fights.
-Although it reminds of the Roman style after renovations, the current form of Ephesus Theater can be considered as a combination of Hellenistic and Roman architectural styles.
+The original Hellenistic style version was totally changed and expanded to a bigger structure with an enlarged seat capacity of up to 24,000 – 25,000 people.
+The front rows of the cavea were removed, and the enlarged orchestra became more practical for theatrical shows and gladiator fights.
+Although it reminds one of the Roman style after renovations, the current form of the Ephesus Theater can be considered a combination of Hellenistic and Roman architectural styles.
 That’s why it is called Greco-Roman style theater.

 Differences Between Greek and Roman Theaters